Listing Standards for Original Listing

 Corporate Governance Standards

 The NYSE MKT requires listed companies to adhere to its corporate governance standards.
-Questions should be directed to the Listing Qualifications department at 212-656-4217.
-For new rules click on Corporate Governance.
+For details, see Part 8 of the NYSE MKT Company Guide.

 Conflicts of Interest